SGIMA DP1 Merrill

 Gallery

-The camera body has a square shape with few irregularities, making it difficult to grip, but this can be improved by attaching a third-party grip.
+The camera body has a square shape with few irregularities, making it a little difficult to hold in its original state, but this can be improved by installing a third-party aftermarket grip.

-APS-C sized digital camera with a high performance sensor and fixed lens is a good choice for snapshots, but the DP Merrill series continues the tradition of Sigma compact digital cameras, with the disadvantages of poor battery life due to a poor electrical system and poor response time due to poor hardware.
+A compact digital camera with an APS-C size high-performance sensor and a fixed lens is a good option for snapshots, etc. Unfortunately, the DP Merrill series also inherited the tradition of the Sigma compact digital camera, with a poor electrical system and poor battery life.
+It has the disadvantage of poor response due to the poor processing system.

-The Quattro series’ ton fur body also has an impact, but its portability is not good enough.
-It is a pity that a camera with the Quattro sensor was not released with the DPxMerrill’s body.
+The tonfa body of the Quattro series has an impact, but its portability is unbearable, and it is a shame that a camera equipped with a Quattro sensor was not released with the DP Merrill body.

 Specification